openlab-vn-ua/CSharpPlusLittleThings/README.md

 # CSharpPlusLittleThings

-Bunch of cs utilities and usefull classes that anyone can use by just drag-in-drop
+Bunch of cs utilities and usefull classes that anyone can use by just drag-in-drop.
+Most modules are self-contained, so you may just use single module file.

 The toolbox include:

+- [ObjectCloner](#ObjectCloner) : Object copy/clone via reflection
+- [RangeList](#RangeList) : Drop in replacement of Enumeration.Range but with IList interface
+- [RangeAsList](#RangeAsList) : Extension to EnumerationPlus.RangeList for all integral types
+- [EmptyList](#EmptyList) : Drop in replacement of Enumeration.Empty but with IList interface
+- [FuncCall](#FuncCall) : Defferned function call (to allow argument inspection before call)
+- [TickCount64](#TickCount64) : Portable implemenation of Environment.TickCount64
+- [MicroCache](#MicroCache) : Simple In-proccess function call implemenation on top of [FuncCall](#FuncCall)
+- [AppSettingsValue](#AppSettingsValue) : App settings reader using extended Lazy pattern

 ## ObjectCloner
 Clone object via reflection